Record last modified: 2021-05-06 11:44:52

 Also in Sheva Alszuld Zilberberg collection

 The collection consists of a prenuptial agreement for Marjem Alszuld donor's aunt, documents relating to the donor's family, a letter written by the donor's cousin, 15 photographs of images of the donor and her family before, during, and after World War II, and a Megilat Ester.
-Some of these materials may be unified into a single collection in the future.
+Some of these materials may be combined into a single collection in the future.

 The collection consists of two black and white photographs.
 One image depicts three women (left to right, unknown, Rika Czerniak and Ruth Anzer) who were with Sheva Zilberberg [donor] during forced labor in Dombia, Poland, in 1943.
 The second photo shows a large group of men seated on the ground with their hands on their heads in Chelmno, Poland.